KARL: Knowledge-Aware Reasoning and Reinforcement Learning for Knowledge-Intensive Visual Grounding: Experiment

 \paragraph{Training Details.}

-We use Adam optimizer~\cite{adam} with learning rate as $5e-6$, $\beta_1=0.9$, $\beta_2=0.999$, and $\varepsilon=1e-8$ in the CoT-SFT stage and AdamW optimizer~\cite{loshchilov2018decoupled} with learning rate as $1e-6$, $\beta_1=0.9$, $\beta_2=0.999$, and $\varepsilon=1e-6$ in the GRPO stage.
-The accumulated batch size is set to 16 in both stages.
-The GRPO stage employs a maximum completion length of 512 tokens with 4 samples per input.
+We use Adam optimizer~\cite{adam} with learning rate as $1e-6$, $\beta_1=0.9$ and $\beta_2=0.999$ in the CoT-SFT stage and AdamW optimizer~\cite{loshchilov2018decoupled} with learning rate as $5e-7$, $\beta_1=0.9$ and $\beta_2=0.999$ in the GRPO stage.
+The accumulated batch size is set to 16 in stage 1 and 8 in stage2.
+The GRPO stage employs a maximum completion length of 1500 tokens with 4 samples per input.